Jim Hagemann Snabe

-Jim Hagemann Snabe (*October 27, 1965 in Egedal) is a Danish businessman and is currently the Chairman at Siemens and Maersk.
-Together with Bill McDermott, Snabe was Co-CEO of the German Technology company SAP, before becoming member of the board of directors at SAP.
-Snabe has also been an adjunct professor at Copenhagen Business School since 2016 and is currently a member of the board of trustees at the World Economic Forum.
+Jim Hagemann Snabe (born October 27, 1965) is a Danish businessman, and the chairman of Siemens.
+Together with Bill McDermott, Snabe was co-CEO of the German technology company SAP, before becoming member of the board of directors at SAP.
+Snabe has also been an adjunct professor at Copenhagen Business School since 2016 and is a member of the board of trustees at the World Economic Forum.